coleifer/peewee/docs/peewee/sqlite-method-defs.rst

         ``permanent=True`` to ensure the pragma is set on subsequent connections.

-.. py:attribute:: cache_size
+.. attribute:: cache_size

     Get or set the cache_size pragma for the current connection.

-.. py:attribute:: foreign_keys
+.. attribute:: foreign_keys

     Get or set the foreign_keys pragma for the current connection.

-.. py:attribute:: journal_mode
+.. attribute:: journal_mode

     Get or set the journal_mode pragma.

-.. py:attribute:: journal_size_limit
+.. attribute:: journal_size_limit

     Get or set the journal_size_limit pragma.

-.. py:attribute:: mmap_size
+.. attribute:: mmap_size

     Get or set the mmap_size pragma for the current connection.

-.. py:attribute:: page_size
+.. attribute:: page_size

     Get or set the page_size pragma.

-.. py:attribute:: read_uncommitted
+.. attribute:: read_uncommitted

     Get or set the read_uncommitted pragma for the current connection.

-.. py:attribute:: synchronous
+.. attribute:: synchronous

     Get or set the synchronous pragma for the current connection.

-.. py:attribute:: wal_autocheckpoint
+.. attribute:: wal_autocheckpoint

     Get or set the wal_autocheckpoint pragma for the current connection.

-.. py:attribute:: timeout
+.. attribute:: timeout

     Get or set the busy timeout (seconds).

-.. py:method:: register_aggregate(klass, name=None, num_params=-1)
+.. method:: register_aggregate(klass, name=None, num_params=-1)

     :param klass: Class implementing aggregate API.
     :param str name: Aggregate function name (defaults to name of class).